-As the COVID-19 pandemic drags on we’re all getting weary of the new normal which frequently entails isolation, fear, instability, depression and grief.
+As the Covid pandemic drags on we’re all getting weary of the new normal which frequently entails isolation, fear, instability, depression, and grief.
 The pandemic limits socialising, including being with loved ones outside our own households.
 However, this difficult time is almost certainly a crisis where our loved ones need us to be there for them the most.

 Adults are experiencing mental health challenges during the pandemic

-A Centers for Disease Control and Prevention (CDC) statistical study taken in late June 2020 showed 40% of American adults are experiencing adverse mental health conditions, including:
+A Centers for Disease Control and Prevention (CDC) statistical study taken in late June 2020 showed 40% of American adults are experiencing adverse mental health conditions, such as

 - Anxiety and depression: 31%

 - Trauma/stressor-related disorder symptoms (TSRD): 26%

 While the above statistics are cause for alarm, they go up drastically depending on various factors.

 Increased risk factors for mental and behavioural health problems

 For instance, young adults aged 18–24 are experiencing more adverse consequences, as are essential workers such as medical professionals and grocery store cashiers.
 Low-income workers such as restaurant employees and store clerks who are suffering disproportionate financial instability and job loss are also experiencing depression, suicidality, and other mental health problems.